Bishop's Opening: History

 The Bishop's Opening is one of the oldest openings to be analyzed; it was studied by Lucena and Ruy Lopez.
 Later it was played by Philidor, whose influence gave the opening long-lasting popularity.
 (Note: "As a matter of fact, the proper name for the Bishop's Opening would be Philidor's Opening; for although it was examined in the Göttingen manuscript, as well as by Lucena and Lopez, it was Philidor who built the theoretical foundation of the Bishop's Opening.")
 The opening fell out of favor after improvements for Black were introduced in the mid-19th century.
 (Note: "Bledow and the Berlin Pleiades of masters worked out the so-called 'Berlin Defense': 2...Nf6, which neutralized f2–f4 in view of the counterstroke ...d7–d5.")

 Bent Larsen was one of the few grandmasters to play it often, after first using it at the 1964 Interzonal tournament.
 Though the Bishop's Opening is uncommon today, it has been used occasionally as a surprise by players such as Garry Kasparov.
 John Nunn uses it to avoid Petrov's Defense (1.e4 e5 2.Nf3 Nf6), and Peter Lékó played it in the 2007 World Championship against Vladimir Kramnik, known to consistently play the Petrov.

 Weaver Adams in his classic work White to Play and Win claimed that the Bishop's Opening was a win for White by from the second move.
 He was unable to prove this by defeating players stronger than himself, however, and later abandoned the Bishop's Opening for the Vienna Game, making the same claim.
 Grandmaster Nick de Firmian, in the 14th edition of Modern Chess Openings, concludes that the Bishop's Opening leads to with best play by both sides, and notes that, "Among modern players only Bent Larsen has played it much, but even Kasparov gave it a whirl (winning against Bareev)."

-Analysis
+Variations

-The opening is rich in transpositional possibilities, but also has many independent lines.
+The opening is rich in transpositional possibilities to other openings, but also has many independent lines.
 Lines also frequently reached from other openings, such as the Vienna Game, are often regarded as transpositions, including by ECO, but may also be assigned to the Bishop's Opening instead.

 Because of this, the opening can be used as a transpositional device.
 White sometimes chooses the Bishop's Opening with the goal of transposing into the Giuoco Piano while preventing Black from playing Petrov's Defense.
 For example, 2...Nf6 3.d3 Nc6 4.Nf3 Bc5 reaches the quiet Giuoco Pianissimo.
 Black can decline this, however, by playing 3...c6 instead.

 Examined in this article are the following common variations: